 Searching for the latest and greatest when it comes to kitchen appliances?
 Baffled by the barrage of new blenders on the market?
 We bought the best models on the market today and tested them head-to-head in our quest to find the best.
-In the process, we put together this guide to help you sort out the differences between a top-of-the-line $600 model or a much more economically priced $60, as well as explore the different types available today, the features that you should care about and the ones that you shouldn't, as well as looking at the different pros and cons of each type.
+In the process, we put together this guide to help you sort out the differences between a top-of-the-line $600 model or a much more economically priced $40 one, as well as explore the different types available, the features that you should care about (and the ones that you shouldn't), and the different pros and cons of each type.
 In addition, we also break down the differences between blending and juicing, in case you are stuck in a conundrum between these two types of products.
 If you want to see how the different models that we tested fared in our side-by-side comparison tests, head on over to our full Blender review for a complete explanation of our testing process and procedures.

 Types of Blenders